Deploy Internal Load Balancer with Oracle Cloud Native Environment

 lo UNKNOWN 127.0.0.1/8 ::1/128

-Important: Take note which control plane node currently holds the virtual IP address.
+Important: Note of which control plane node currently holds the virtual IP address in your running environment.

-3. (Optional) (On all control plane nodes) Confirm which control plane node holds the virtual IP address by querying the keepalived.service logs.
+3. (Optional) Confirm which control plane node holds the virtual IP address by querying the keepalived.service logs on each control plane node.

 Example Output: